Roland Vazquez: Teaching career

 Vazquez taught at the Manhattan School of Music from 1988 to 1999, where he directed Jazz Combos and founded the Latin Jazz Big Band.
 From 2000 to 2005, he was a faculty member at the University of Michigan, taught the Jazz Composition class sequence, Music of the Afro Latin Diaspora (American Culture/Ethnic studies), while directing jazz combos, the 40 piece avant garde improviser’s ensemble (ICE) and an Afro-Latin Jazz ensemble.
-He is currently teaching as a Visiting Artist at Bard College (since 2019) he has developed a two semester lecture course Music of the Black Atlantic, the Afro Caribbean Percussion Ensemble, and the Afro Caribbean Jazz Ensemble.
+He is currently teaching as a Visiting Artist at Bard College (since 2019), where he has developed a two semester lecture course Music of the Black Atlantic, the Afro Caribbean Percussion Ensemble, and the Afro Caribbean Jazz Ensemble.
 In 2024, he presented as a Guest Lecturer "The Drum: Universal Mirror, Universal Body-clock" at the Bard Prison Initiative /Fishkill Facility.

 He was a visiting artist at the American Academy in Rome (2005-06), where he composed new works and performed with various Italian and touring U.S. jazz artists.

 Vazquez has presented many performance/lecture clinics while in residency at colleges, universities, and conservatories around the world, perhaps most notably: Eastman School of Music, Berklee School of Music, University of Cincinnati College Conservatory, University of Wisconsin, Hartt School of Music, Ohio University, University of Michigan, William Patterson, Georgetown University, Montclair State University, Queens College (NY), PASIC (2003), Espoo Jazz Festival (Finland), Canadian Jazz Festival (Vancouver & Victoria).

 Reception

-Vazquez’s recordings have been covered by jazz publications such as DownBeat and JazzTimes.

-Roland Vazquez: Further Dance, by Hilarie Grey, JazzTimes (April 1, 1997).

-Years after breaking ground in large-ensemble Latin rhythmic jazz with his L.A.
-Jazz Ensemble, visionary percussionist Roland Vazquez continues to re-define the way we experience music on the engaging release Further Dance (RVD 7005; 76:59).
-Utilizing tight quintet arrangements, Vazquez here records live to two-track, for an uncommonly energetic, "real-time" feel in emotion-spanning mini epics like "No Place to Hide this Heart."
-The dynamics and spaces speak as intently as the notes on salsafied originals like the pulsating piano-based "Tu Sabes?," with the two-track recording lending the immediacy of musicians playing in the same room - not just with each other, but with the listener. ...

-Further Dance, Roland Vazquez, RVCD RVD7005 76:59, Sound: A+, Performance: A, by Bill Milkowski, Audio (magazine) (July 1997) Page 88.

-Every few years, New York drummer/percussionist/composer Roland Vazquez releases a self-produced CD that fuses Latin rhythms and jazz improvisation.
-And Further Dance on his own RVCD label, is his most satisfying album to date. ...
-Vazquez's original compositions put a contemporary spin on old-school montunos and songos, a fresh-sounding funk/salsa/be-bop hybrid. ...
-Further Dance is a brilliant document of how much Latin Jazz has evolved since the 1940s, ...